======================================================================

 led to unlicensed cartridges (both legitimate and bootleg) becoming

-extremely common throughout Japan and East Asia.
-Nintendo tried to
+extremely common in Japan and East Asia.
+To combat bootlegs, Nintendo

-promote its "Seal of Quality" in these regions to identify licensed
+attempted to promote its "Seal of Quality" in these regions to

 produced even after Nintendo moved production onto the Super Famicom,

-10NES lock-out chip, which prevents it from running cartridges
+10NES lock-out chip, which prevents the console from running

-unapproved by Nintendo.
-The inclusion of the 10NES was a direct
+cartridges unapproved by Nintendo.
+The inclusion of the 10NES chip was

-caused by a market flooded with uncontrolled publishing of games of
+partially caused by a market flooded with uncontrolled publishing of

-poor quality for the home consoles.
-Nintendo sought to use the
+poor-quality home console games.
+Nintendo sought to use the lock-out

-lock-out chip to restrict games to only those they licensed for the
+chip to restrict games to only those they licensed for the system.

-system.
-This means of protection worked in combination with the
+This means of protection worked in combination with Nintendo's "Seal

-Nintendo "Seal of Quality", which a developer had to acquire before
+of Quality", which a developer had to acquire before they would be

-they would be able to have access to the required 10NES information
+able to have access to the required 10NES information prior to

 Original NES consoles sold in different regions have different